 Research in the MacKerell lab involves the development and application of computational methods to investigate the relationships of structure and dynamics to function in a range of biological and chemical systems.
 These efforts range from empirical force field development, including the CHARMM36 and classical Drude polarizable force fields, development of novel solute and conformational sampling methodologies, understanding the physical forces driving the structure and dynamics of proteins, nucleic acids and carbohydrates and computer-aided drug design (CADD) studies including development of novel methods such as the Site Identification by Ligand Compepetive Saturation approach.
-A number of recent publications in these areas are highlighted below.
+A number of recent publications in these areas are highlighted below with more information available on the Research page and from our list of publications.
+In addition, force fields and other utilities developed in the lab may be accessed via the CHARMM page.

 To explore more about who we are and what we do, use the navigation links above.